alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/help-users-prepare-change/new-policy-scheme.md

 ### Update or create guidance

-Check your [content audit](/writing-to-gov-uk-standards/plan-manage-content/manage-existing-govuk-content/) to see if there’s existing guidance that meets the user need.
+Check your [content audit](/writing-to-gov-uk-standards/plan-manage-content/manage-existing-govuk-content/) to see if there's existing guidance that meets the user need.

-You’ll need to either:
+You'll need to either:

 + update the existing guidance with the new information
-+ create new guidance if there’s no existing content with the same user need
++ create new guidance if there's no existing content with the same user need

 ### When to publish guidance in advance